Christine Wilson (priest): Lincoln Cathedral

 In April 2018, Wilson publicly apologised to victims and survivors of child sex abuse by a former deputy head teacher at Lincoln Cathedral School.
 She acknowledged that some of the survivors had waited nearly fifty years for justice.
 The case was triggered by a new diocesan safeguarding officer carrying out a review of historic cases, which led to police setting up Operation Redstone in 2015.

 From April 2019 until March 2020 she took voluntary leave of absence from the cathedral.

-At this time, the Chancellor, the Reverend Canon Dr Paul Overend, also agreed to step away from his post.
+At this time, the Canon Chancellor, Paul Overend, also agreed to step away from his post.
 The cathedral said at the time that this was for separate reasons, connected to one issue.
 It was later confirmed that police outside of Lincolnshire were investigating a historical safeguarding matter reported to the Diocese of Lincoln.

-On Friday 22 November 2019, Wilson issued a statement confirming that she is seeking legal action to bring an end to the "long running saga over her absence from the cathedral".
+On 22 November 2019, Wilson issued a statement confirming that she is seeking legal action to bring an end to the "long running saga over her absence from the cathedral".
 She added that on Monday 18 November 2019, the President of Tribunals made a determination that a complainant and the bishop had not followed the proper process at the outset and therefore the complaint, which led to her absence, was void and invalid.
 The President of Tribunals stated that this was "unfortunate" and the complainant may wish to issue another complaint.
 Wilson added that she had over the last seven months respected the processes of the church throughout the inquiry and cooperated fully.

-Wilson is to retire effective 31 March 2023.
+Wilson retired effective 31 March 2023.